 By no means is the above list of crimes the only offenses that a District Attorney may accuse you of violating.
 While the courts, police departments, banks, credit card companies and private businesses are routinely overwhelmed with claims from victims that they have been wronged by a stranger who accessed their financial information or the card itself, do not think that because of the abundance of this type of crime law enforcement will not investigate and arrest an alleged perpetrator.
 Whether the police stop your car and you have grounds to challenge an unlawful search, you can argue that you did not physically possess the contraband in question, or you can attack the nexus between you and the stolen or fraudulently created cards or transactions when they were used, a failure to do so or defend yourself in a different manner will have permanent and devastating consequences.

 - Fraud & Theft Convictions: FINRA, Form U4 & FDIC Consequences

 - NYC Employee Arrests: Direct and Collateral Consequences

-Do yourself a favor.
-If you have been accused of or arrested for any crime involving credit card fraud whether as part of a greater crime of Scheme to Defraud and Enterprise Corruption, or a one off misdemeanor or felony involving Criminal Possession of Stolen Property and Identity Theft, be smart and protect yourself both inside and outside the courtroom.
-Review your complaint or indictment, read up on the law and consult with a criminal lawyer who can bring you the closure and disposition you need to best keep your life on track.
+If you have been accused of or arrested for any of the White Collar crimes referenced above, be smart and protect yourself both inside and outside the courtroom.
+Review your complaint or indictment, read up on the law and consult with the right legal counsel who can bring you the closure and disposition you need to best keep your life from derailing.

-Call the New York Credit Card Fraud Defense Attorneys and Former Manhattan Prosecutors at (212) 312-7129 or contact us online today
+Call the White Collar Defense Attorneys and Former Manhattan Prosecutors at (212) 312-7129 or contact us online today.